Kennedy Catholic High School Arts & Crafts Fair returns Saturday, Dec. 3 - NewsBreak

 SPONSORED:

-The annual Kennedy Catholic High School Arts & Crafts Fair returns Saturday Dec.
+The annual Kennedy Catholic High School Arts & Crafts Fair returns this Saturday, Dec.
 3, 2022!

 This free event will run from 9 a.m. – 4 p.m. at the school’s gymnasium in Burien.